Republicans raise $20.7M in June -- more than double Dems' $8.5M haul

 “When Hillary became the nominee in 2016 she was handed nothing, the DNC was nothing and there was nothing to build on.
 You’d think we would have spent the last few years making sure this would never happen again, and it has,” he said.

-The RNC has already spent $60 on digital operations and $10 million on advertising and building a ground game, according to Vice.
+The RNC has already spent $60 million on digital operations and $10 million on advertising and building a ground game, according to Vice.

 “This is a real problem that our party and the major donors are not facing,” Nebraska Democratic Party Chair Jane Kleeb told the publication.